FossoresLP/go-sort/README.md

+**WARNING** There have been some breaking changes: All algorithms now operate on the fixed 64bit versions of the supported number types. (`[]int64` insted of `[]int`)

 Sort
 ====

-This package contains implementations of Radix Sort, Quicksort and Merge Sort in Golang.
+This package contains implementations of Radix Sort, Quicksort, Merge Sort and Insertion Sort in Golang.
 They are licensed under the Boost Software License 1.0.
-Benchmark results are included in benchmark.md.
+To run the benchmarks just download the package and run `go test -bench .`.
+Old benchmark results can be found in `benchmark.md` but might be inaccurate due to a sample size of 1.
+All sorting algorithms in this package might directly operate on the byte slice passed to them so please make a copy in case you still need the original order.

 Radix Sort
 ----------